 The Arnold Arboretum provides exceptional resources for woody plant research.
 The living collection, numbering some 15,000 plants, in over 2,200 species, is distinguished as one of the most thoroughly documented collections of temperate woody plants in the world.
 Taxonomic diversity and breadth within the collection are noteworthy, and the floras of China, Japan, and Korea are particularly well represented.

 Applications are sought from early-career individuals with a PhD in plant biology, evolution, plant genetics, plant ecology, horticulture, or related discipline.
 Applicants must have their PhD when they initiate their term at the Arboretum.
 Applicants should be well positioned to conduct original, independent research and to publish their findings in peer-reviewed publications.
-We encourage applications from groups under-represented in the sciences.
+We encourage applications from those under-represented in the sciences.
 Applicants are expected to be fluent in English.

 The Putnam Fellowship is an independent post-doctoral position.
 As an independent scholar, Putnam Fellows have access to shared laboratories, equipment, desk space, resources, and interactions with fellow scientists, students and staff.
 It is not necessary to have a specific faculty host.
 Applicants are encouraged to develop collaborations and work closely with any and all other members of the Arboretum and broader Harvard communities to refine and develop their project.